This post is about what some Christian families do with celebrations relating to October 31st. It provides ideas with a few links.

-Here are three places (links) you might like to check if you are interested in learning more about Reformation Day, its message and its significance:
+Here are three examples of places online to check if you are interested in learning more about Reformation Day, its message and its significance:

-- Bible Visuals International (BVI) is a non-profit ministry in USA for which we have distributed for.
-However the link shared in this post is not an affiliate link meaning that we do not receive any compensation for sharing this link to you.
-We do recommend their resources to you.
-Due to higher shipping costs and our limited space to store stock in our home-based business, we encourage you to purchase their resources directly from them however we are happy to assist you if you wish to purchase them through us instead.
-BVI generally produces paper flashcard books – providing real-life style of visuals for Christian biographies, stories, and hymns.
-In recent years, these often are also available in disc format to present on screens.
-They print the texts of their materials in several different languages so that they can be used in many countries around the world.
+3. Bible Visuals International (BVI) is a non-profit ministry in USA for which we used to distribute for.
+We now encourage you to purchase their resources directly from them.
+BVI produces paper flashcard books (or in digital formats), providing real-life style of visuals for Christian biographies, stories, and hymns.
+They also print the texts of their materials in several different languages so that these can be used in many countries around the world.
 Using the following link, you can watch and listen to BVI’s illustrated story about Martin Luther presented on YouTube.

 FREE presentation of “The Refuge: A Gospel Story of Martin Luther”.
 You can also access this presentation through BVI’s website along with a free download of a tract about Reformation Day here: http://biblevisuals.org/free-resources/